Thomas Thévenoud

 Thomas Thévenoud (born 5 May 1974) is a French politician.
 He is a member of the National Assembly of France, a former trade minister, and a former member of the French Socialist Party.
-He represents the first legislative district of Saône-et-Loire department since 2012, and is vice-president of the general council of the department since 2008.
+He represents the first legislative district of the Saône-et-Loire department since 2012, and has been vice-president of the general council of the department since 2008.